dimonstrik/lcol/README.md

 ## General building and publishing

 You have to do it for the app via docker composer.
-It's described into docker-compose.yml
+It's described into docker-compose.yml You can also run locally projects with upped mysql db, it has mapped ports to localhost.
 ```console
 docker-compose up -d --build
 docker-compose down